Automatic vs Manual Cars

 Running Costs of Automatic Vs Manual Cars

 One of the main price differences between automatic and manual cars is the purchase price.
-Automatic cars cost an average of €1,000 more than manual cars.
-Also, manual cars are usually cheaper to get serviced and require servicing less frequently.
+Automatic cars typically cost more to buy both used and new, costing an average of €1,000 more than manual cars.

 Emission rates of automatic cars tend to be higher, which means you’ll end up paying more for the road tax on the automatic model.
 Fuel consumption is also higher in automatic cars.